-The 37,500,000 split-adjusted shares previously owned by two directors have been cancelled and the 31,866,000 split-adjusted restricted shares of common stock have been issued to VCSC.
 As a result of the above transactions VCSC controlled 80% of the outstanding common shares of the Company.
-The acquisition has been accounted for as an asset purchase in accordance with EITF 98-3 "Determining Whether a Nonmonetary Transaction Involves Receipt of Productive Assets or of a Business", as all but a de minimis amount of the fair value of the transferred assets is represented by the software modules.
+The acquisition was accounted for as an asset purchase in accordance with EITF 98-3 "Determining Whether a Nonmonetary Transaction Involves Receipt of Productive Assets or of a Business", as all but a de minimis amount of the fair value of the transferred assets was represented by the software modules.
 These modules must be modified before implementation by any potential customers.
 There were no prior sales by VCSC related to these modules.
-The transferred assets have been recorded at the book value of the transferor, VCSC, as this is a related party transaction.
-Acquisition costs of \$13,000 associated with this acquisition have been expensed.
+The transferred assets were recorded at the book value of the transferor, VCSC, as this was a related party transaction.
+Acquisition costs of \$13,000 associated with this acquisition were expensed.

-Φ

-Property and equipment 4,000

-Software modules

-Common shares of VisualMed Marketing, Inc. (an inactive company)

-Paid by the issue of 31,866,000 split-adjusted common shares 4,000
+Property and equipment 4,000 Software modules - Common shares of VisualMed Marketing, Inc. (an inactive company) - Paid by the issue of 31,866,000 split-adjusted common shares 4.000